RayBenefield/dev-xp/worklog.md

 # Worklog

+## #91

+So rather than go to coffee, I had an epiphany on how to fix the damn tests in CI.
+I just needed to change the working directory in the test to the test directory so that way I could set `root` to a static value of `.`.
+Which worked perfectly.
+So now I can go get coffee and breakfast. :)

 ## #87, #88, #89, #90

 Finishing up the last bits of pretty printing the checked packages results.
 I